libpqxx

 ◆ operator""_zv()

-constexpr zview pqxx::operator""_zv ( char const str[],
+constexpr PQXX_ZARGS zview pqxx::operator""_zv ( char const str[],

 std::size_t len